 Here are the statements of the leaders of the three organizations involved.

 Franco Costantini, MD of Control Union UK, states:

 “It is exciting to see this standard re-launching.
 The previous version was highly successful, and this new iteration will build on that, bringing increased robustness, a greater range of categories and clarity on how to deal with bio-based, compostable plastic alternatives.
 We believe it is ideally placed to help brands communicate clearly with their consumers that they are taking plastic waste seriously, by making a Plastic Free claim consumers can trust.”

 Giuseppe Sarua Cinquegrana, MD of Plastic Free Certification Benefit Company, comments:

 “We are thrilled to propose an important certification tool for products without any contamination from inorganic plastics.
 After the certification of plastic free company management systems and that of plastic free events, we have found in the international market a great need for a solution for products.
-The certification developed in collaboration with Control Union UK will finally be able to give recognition to alternative solutions without plastic components, both in the source material, both in the content and in the packaging, giving life to a new reliable and crystalline environmental responsibility mark.”
+The plastic free certification for products developed in collaboration with Control Union UK will finally be able to give recognition to alternative solutions without plastic components, both in the source material, both in the content and in the packaging, giving life to a new reliable and crystalline environmental responsibility mark.”

 And Camille Rollin, General Director of Race for Water adds: